SciML/DataInterpolations.jl/joss/paper.md

 # Summary

-Interpolations are used to estimate values between known data points using an approximate continuous function.DataInterpolations.jl is a Julia [@Bezanson2017] package containing 1D implementations of some of the most commonly used interpolation functions.
+Interpolations are used to estimate values between known data points using an approximate continuous function.
+DataInterpolations.jl is a Julia [@Bezanson2017] package containing 1D implementations of some of the most commonly used interpolation functions.
 These include:

   - Constant Interpolation
   - Linear Interpolation
   - Quadratic Interpolation
-  - Lagrange Interpolation [@lagrange]
+  - Lagrange Interpolation [@lagrange1898lectures]
   - Quadratic Splines
   - Cubic Splines [@Schoenberg1988]
   - Akima Splines [@10.1145/321607.321609]